Catherine Corless: Support for exhumation

 Corless has several times made statements supporting the exhumation of the mass grave in Tuam.
 In 2017, speaking after receiving a Human Rights Award for her work, she said "The ideal would be to exhume those little bodies and just show them some dignity and reverence and to perhaps reinter them in the main Tuam graveyard which is only across the road."
 She was critical of the consultation process on the future of the site put in place by Galway County Council, and called on the public to show a preference for the option of a full forensic examination, stating this would "bring the long-awaited justice to the families of the babies buried in this tank".
 She raised the issue again in April 2018, after receipt of her Person of the Year Award.
 Critical of the fact money was a factor in the potential future options for the site, Corless said, "There are some suggestions to memorialise the site, but I think that is disrespectful and not acceptable.
 A full exhumation is now needed.
 We need to remove the remains of these innocent children – it is no place for them – and give them a respectful burial.
 It would be part of the healing process for all of the families involved.
 The only thing stopping a full exhumation is money, and that is not good enough."

-Corless turned down an invitation to a reception for Pope Francis's visit to Ireland, and attended a vigil that was held at the same time at the Papal Mass, stating that she was "taking a stand with the babies".
-In 2020 she wrote to Archbishop Jude Thaddeus Okolo, the Pope's ambassador to Ireland, regarding reinternment of the remains and received a reply that the Archbishop shared the views of the Archbishop of Tuam, that the remains be given a dignified reinternment.
+Corless turned down an invitation to a reception for Pope Francis's visit to Ireland, and attended a vigil that was held at the same time as the Papal Mass, stating that she was "taking a stand with the babies".
+In 2020 she wrote to Archbishop Jude Thaddeus Okolo, the Pope's ambassador to Ireland, regarding reinterment of the remains and received a reply that the Archbishop shared the views of the Archbishop of Tuam, that the remains be given a dignified reinterment.

+In September 2024, Corless attended a leg of a 62km memorial walk to highlight the 796 missing children and babies at Tuam, with a guard of honour formed by the public.
+At the end of the walk the names of the children were read from the pages of Corless' book and the Chapel Street Gospel Choir sang.
+Event founder Valerie Jennings said that: "Catherine was very emotional and very humbled by the event, and to hear the choir.
+Catherine is a beacon for these children, a huge light.
+It was very important for us to name the babies, because that is what's all about, and to think of their mothers, but very much to give Catherine Corless appreciation because without her none of us would have known the babies' names and definitely without her [the remains of] these little children would not be exhumed next year."